Dave-team/Knowledge-base/Business-Intelligence/BI development.md

         - What are min and max dates?
         - Basically, perform EDA on the data set
     - Make initial high level transformation jobs in SQL and identify where fields are joined (where obvious joins are required, get these in directly)
-    - Ask yourself: Do I understand what the data tells me?
+    - Ask yourself: Do I understand what the data tells me and does it make sense?
+Is the data in line with other tables?
+Really sanity check the data here.
 If not, go to the documentation and look up fields.
 Otherwise, when the data seems relevant, prepare a list of questions to ask stakeholder
 - Understand the high level architecture
     - Draft a rough dimensional model from the source to identify what the fundamental tables are and their related dimensions